-- On one visit the SUV wasn’t going anywhere even if we wanted to for at least 4 of the 5 days we stayed because of torrential overnight rains.
+- On one visit the SUV wasn’t going anywhere for a few days even if we wanted to because torrential rains washed out the entrance road the night we arrived.
 We’re fortunate enough to travel six or eight weeks at a time and if we get stuck somewhere for three or four days it’s no big deal but if you’re supposed to be back at work on Monday…

 - You break it you bought it…see “Insurance VOID” above.
 It’s nerve wracking when you start sliding sideways towards a tree and you know if you don’t stop in time it’s going to cost you a few grand a well as the better part of a day or two.

 Even if you include some of the destinations listed above where 4WD is recommended consider the other options that may be preferable.